alanng10/class-lang/Docue/Article/Word/a.md

 Word "play" has meaning that is execute media effect.

+Word "volume" has meaning that is audio amplitude rate.

 Word "shop" has meaning that is buy.

 Word "price" has meaning that is money price.